Quantum black holes as solvents: Black hole information paradox as an instance of the foundational problem of statistical mechanics

-{\it Black hole information paradox as an instance of the foundational problem of statistical mechanics:} If BH entropy satisfies Boltzmann's formula ($S=\log{\cal N}$) the formation of a black hole makes accessible to the universe a number ${\cal N} \sim e^{4\pi\frac{M^2}{m_{\p}^2}}$ of states which were previously inaccessible.
-In the language of quantum information $S_{\mathrm{BH}}$ would be the log of the dimension of the subspace of Hilbert space needed to describe the interior of a black hole.
-General arguments have been advanced against this so-called strong interpretation of BH entropy,~cf.~\cite{Hossenfelder2010}.
-We show here that these arguments need to be sharpened by distinguishing between entropy in the thermodynamic and the information-theoretic sense.
+In order to make a connection with thermodynamics, we first need to distinguish between entropy in the thermodynamic and the information-theoretic sense.
 In the first case, following \cite{Hawking14}, BH entropy is assumed to be the log of the number of quantum states of the black hole with the same mass.
 In the second case, as discussed above around formulas \eqref{eq:U=S+A} and \eqref{eq:U=BH+A}, BH entropy is the von Neumann entropy measuring entanglement.
 The perceived problem is that the first can be much larger than the second.
-This can, however, be more prosaically seen as a reformulation, in an esoteric setting, of the foundational problem of statistical mechanics as posed by Thompson, Maxwell and Boltzmann \cite{Lebowitz1999}.
-An ensemble of classical deterministic systems will, if the dynamics can be followed exactly, preserve Shannon entropy (von Neumann entropy in the quantum case), but will nevertheless after a relaxation behave as if in thermal equilibrium, in an ensemble with the thermodynamic entropy.
+This can, however, be seen as a reformulation of the foundational problem of statistical mechanics as posed by Thompson, Maxwell and Boltzmann \cite{Lebowitz1999}.
+In other words, the problem is that the conservative classical dynamics preserves entropy while many systems appear to behave as if tending to thermodynamic equilibrium and then the entropy increases --- the Second Law applies.
+A widely studied analogous problem is how high-dimensional quantum systems can behave as if they thermalize, the ``eigenstate thermalization hypothesis'' \cite{Deutch1991,Srednicki1994,Rigol2008,Reimann2013}.
+For a further recent study in an explicitly gravitational context, see \cite{Oltean2016}.
+An ensemble of classical deterministic systems will, if the dynamics can be followed exactly, preserve Shannon entropy (von Neumann entropy in the quantum case), but will nevertheless after relaxation behave as if in thermal equilibrium, in an ensemble with the thermodynamic entropy.
 As argued by Khinchin \cite{Khinchin,Vulpiani} the systems under consideration in statistical mechanics have very high dimensionality, and the kinds of observations that can be made on them are simple.
 Both these properties hold for black holes: the dimensionality is extremely high, and the observations (or undisputed theoretical predictions) that can be made are quite limited.

+There is thus no paradox in the fact that the thermodynamic entropy of the Hawking radiation, estimated by summing the contributions of all the modes, is much larger than the von Neumann entropy of the Hawking radiation.
+For a black hole that starts out in a pure state and eventually evaporates, the time-evolution of its von Neumann entropy follows the Page curve \cite{Page1993,Page2013} and finally drops to zero.